mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ```

 The key generated classes are the blocking stub and the future stub of the gRPC
 service.
-They are part of the implmenetation of the workflow service stubs
+They are part of the implementation of the workflow service stubs
 (`WorkflowServiceStubsImpl`) as you can see in the source code below:

 ```java